AllenInstitute/AllenSDK/doc_template/brain_observatory_nwb.rst

 ============================================

 The Allen Institute's Brain Observatory data sets include data from 2-photon microscope recordings including image segmentation, motion correction and fluorescence traces.
 It also includes information about the visual stimuli presented during the recording.
-This information, which can be downloaded from **FIXME**, is packaged in the `NWB format <http://www.nwb.org>`_.
+This information is packaged in the `NWB format <http://www.nwb.org>`_.
 Here is a brief description how the data is stored in the NWB file.

 Browsing the file